JayaniBandara/Car-selling-Bidding-Platform/README.md

 User Registration: Users can sign up for an account on the platform, providing a username, email address, and password.

 User Authentication: Users can log in to their account using their email address and password.

+Car Listing: Users can add their cars to the platform, providing information such as the brand, model, year, price, description, and images.